-I am able to handle division of property and debt in Little Rock and throughout Arkansas.
+I am attorney Trey Wright, and I am able to handle division of property and debt in Little Rock and throughout Arkansas.
 At The Wright Law Firm, I offer my clients years of experience handling many different kinds of complex property division matters.
-I understand the factors the courts consider when making their decisions about how to divide debts, and I know how to present the most compelling possible argument in search of a positive result on my clients’ behalf.
+I understand the factors the courts consider when making their decisions about how to divide debts, and I know how to present the most compelling possible argument in search of a positive result on behalf of my clients.

 When you hire me as your lawyer, I will work closely with you to understand which debts should be considered part of the marital estate and which should be kept separate.
 If your spouse tries to include one of their personal debts in the marital estate, I will fight to keep it out.
 By the same token, if there is a marital debt that your spouse is trying to put on you as separate, I will fight to ensure that it remains a marital debt.